basti242/homeassistant_lg_therma_v_modbus/README.md

 ## Description
-This package is for connecting an LG Therma V heat pump with Homeassistant via Modbus.
+This package is for connecting and controlling an LG Therma V heat pump with Homeassistant via modbus.

 ## Basics
 The LG Heatpump is only availiable to communicate via RS485/Modbus TCP .
 The best way to connect them with Homeassistant is a Modbus TCP Gateway.